MainulDip/AndroidDevStudy/kotlin-android-advanced-workflow.md

 ## Birds Eye view (Overviw):
-Building Android/Spring (Java/Kotlin) Apps from scratch should have some standardalized workflow to build it quickly, more systamically, also maintain and running Tests.
+Building Android/Spring (Java/Kotlin) Apps from scratch should have some standardized workflow to build it quickly, more systemically, also maintain and running Tests.
 Here are some personalized workflow docs and why cases.

-### Why Interface and Abstract Classesz?
+### Why Interface and Abstract Classes?
 How those help:
  If the values of properties and implementations of functions are not known, make the class abstract.
 For example, Vegetables have many properties common to all vegetables, but you can't create an instance of a non-specific vegetable, because you don't know, for example, its shape or color.
 So Vegetable is an abstract class that leaves it up to the subclasses to determine specific details about each vegetable.

 Interfaces don’t have a constructor, one class can inherit multiple interfaces.
 Where only one abstract class can be inherited.